Someone or something who specializes in ranged combat, but may be less effective against close-up threats. There are three types:

 - Several ships in the Star Control games are this, but none so much as the Earthling Cruiser.
 The Cruiser has a very weak short range attack, but if an enemy can close, the Cruiser is probably toast.
 If the Cruiser can stay away, however, it can pretty much kill anything with its MX Peacekeeper missiles, which can cross the bulk of the screen and have excellent (they're called fire-and-forget for a reason) tracking.
 The Chenjesu Broodhome is also very much one of these.
 The Mmrnmhrm X-Form could transform from a long-range fighter to a short-range one, making it one of the deadliest ships in the game.
 On the Hierarchy side, the Spathi Discriminator could fire a long-range tracking missile from the rear of the ship, meaning it could shoot while running away.

-- The Pixies in Monster Rancher have nothing but long-range attacks.
+- The Pixies in Monster Rancher have their strongest attacks at long range.

 - In Dune II the missile tank couldn't hit targets that were close to it.
 If it tried to the missiles would go wild and hit random squares close by.